arrowhead-f/x509-profile/proposal.md

 | State or Province Name       | `ST`         | `2.5.4.8`

 Every certificate _must_ contain exactly one `subject` _Distinguished Name Qualifier_ (`DN`) that identifies the profile it adheres to.
-The actual identifiers are stated in Sections 2.2 to 2.10.
+The actual identifiers are stated in Sections 2.2 to 2.9.

-In addition, each certificates _must_ contain exactly one `subject` _Common Name_ (`CN`) that is a valid DNS label (https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) of no more than 62 characters.
+In addition, each certificate _must_ contain exactly one `subject` _Common Name_ (`CN`) that is a valid DNS label (https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) of no more than 62 characters.
 Note that DNS labels _must not_ contain dots, or any other character than the alphanumeric and dash.
 While names _may_ use 62 characters, we _recommend_ that names be kept at 20 characters or less.
 The `CN` field value _must_, furthermore, be unique among all certificates issued by the same CA with same Distinguished Name Qualifier (`DN`).